ktmac21/react-portfolio/README.md

 ## Usage

-When the user opens the page they are present with a single-page web application created using React.
+When the user opens the page they are presented with a single-page web application created using React.

 ## Questions